ROGMARQ14/SERP-Headings-Analyzer/README.md

 # SERP Analyzer

-A Python tool to analyze the top Google search results for any query and extract HTML elements like titles, meta descriptions, and headers (H1-H6).
+A Streamlit web application to analyze the top Google search results for any query and extract HTML elements like titles, meta descriptions, and headers (H1-H6).

 ## Features

+- User-friendly web interface built with Streamlit
 - Fetches top Google search results for any query
 - Extracts page title, meta description, and headers (H1-H6)
 - Saves results in both JSON and Excel formats
 - Includes ranking position for each result
-- Handles errors gracefully with proper error messages
-- User-friendly command line interface
+- Interactive results display with expandable sections
+- Download options for analyzed data
+- Progress tracking during analysis
+- Configurable number of results and request delays

 ## Installation